Wildlife Medicine Preceptorship

 - Cover Letter

-Formal interviews will be offered during the month of February 2020 by Skype, or in person at the Wildlife Hospital.
+Formal interviews will be offered during the month of February 2021 by Zoom.

 When is the Deadline for Applications?

 Deadline for application is February 22st, 2021

 After February 22st, applications will be processed based on availability.

 When Will I Know If I've Been Accepted?